What do doulas do?

 After birth, they can assist with breastfeeding and encourage bonding between the new baby and family members.

-duties of a doula
+Duties of a doula

 Overall, a doula’s duties include: